-On May 16 – May 19, 2023 the CMSA will be hosting a four-day workshop on GRAMSIA: Graphical Models, Statistical Inference, and Algorithms.
-The workshop will be held in room G10 of the CMSA, located at 20 Garden Street, Cambridge, MA.
-This workshop is organized by David Gamarnik (MIT), Kavita Ramanan (Brown), and Prasad Tetali (Carnegie Mellon).
+On May 16 – May 19, 2023 the CMSA hosted a four-day workshop on GRAMSIA: Graphical Models, Statistical Inference, and Algorithms.
+The workshop was held in room G10 of the CMSA, located at 20 Garden Street, Cambridge, MA.
+This workshop was organized by David Gamarnik (MIT), Kavita Ramanan (Brown), and Prasad Tetali (Carnegie Mellon).

 The purpose of this workshop is to highlight various mathematical questions and issues associated with graphical models and message-passing algorithms, and to bring together a group of researchers for discussion of the latest progress and challenges ahead.
 In addition to the substantial impact of graphical models on applied areas, they are also connected to various branches of the mathematical sciences.
 Rather than focusing on the applications, the primary goal is to highlight and deepen these mathematical connections.

 Location: Room G10, CMSA, 20 Garden Street, Cambridge MA 02138

 - Florent Krzakala (Ecole Polytechnique Federale de Lausanne)

 - Andrea Montanari (Stanford)

 - Elchanan Mossel (MIT)

 - Patrick Rebeschini (Oxford)

 - Subhabrata Sen (Harvard)